KENILSHAHH/solo-precompile/README.md

 The Sei precompiles can be used like any standard smart contract on the EVM.
-For example, using [ethers.js](https://docs.ethers.org/v6/), you can interact with Sei's staking module via the staking precompile.
+For example, using [ethers.js](https://docs.ethers.org/v6/), you can interact with Sei's Solo module via the Solo precompile.

 ## Setup